Implementing Ongoing WMS in your warehouse

 Picking carts or other picking containers

 In eCommerce it is essential to spend as little time as possible on each order.
 Many customers therefore use picking carts to pick multiple orders at a time.
-Depending on the size of the warehouse and the typical size of goods there can be many alternatives to picking carts.
-We would recommend getting in contact with a specialized supplier which can help you with your needs.
+Depending on the size of the warehouse and the typical size of goods, there can be many alternatives to picking carts.
+We recommend getting in contact with a specialized supplier who can help you with your needs.
 One popular supplier is Helge Nyberg.
-You would need at least as many picking carts as you have pickers and packers to prevent them from waiting at an empty picking cart.
+You will need at least as many picking carts as you have pickers and packers to prevent them from waiting at an empty picking cart.

 In Ongoing WMS, you may print barcode labels for both the pick cart to uniquely identify it and for each bin.
 These are very useful in the different processes that you will go through.